-If an agent isn’t a right fit for the job, or if they don’t receive exceptional support from their employer in terms of training, compensation, mentoring and career opportunities, they won’t be around for long.
-The average annual turnover rate for CSRs in U.S. contact centers is 29 percent, according to the 2016 U.S. Contact Decision Makers’ Guide.
+If an agent isn’t the right fit for the job, or if they don’t receive exceptional support from their employer in terms of training, compensation, mentoring and career opportunities, they won’t be around for long.
+The average annual call center turnover rate for CSRs in the U.S is 29 percent, according to the 2016 U.S. Contact Decision Makers’ Guide.
 The “average lifespan” of a U.S. contact center worker is just 3.3 years.

 But high attrition doesn’t have to be a given in contact centers.
-With a proactive strategy, contact center service providers can keep annual turnover rates in the single digits, as DATAMARK has done for its clients at our locations in the U.S., Mexico and India.
+With a proactive strategy, contact center service providers can keep annual call center employee turnover rates in the single digits, as DATAMARK has done for its clients at our locations in the U.S., Mexico and India.

 We use the word “profession” here, because we seek talented individuals who understand the professional role of a CSR or other specialized contact center positions, such as inbound and outbound sales or language interpretation.
 These are not “just another call center job.”